Afogados da Ingazeira

-Afogados da Ingazeira (Jamestown) is a Brazilian municipality in the state of Pernambuco.
-The estimated population in 2020, according with IBGE, was 37,404 and the total area is 377.70 km2.
+Afogados da Ingazeira is a Brazilian municipality in the state of Pernambuco.
+The estimated population in 2020 according to the IBGE was 37,404, and the total area is 377.70 km2.
 It has a population density of 97 inhabitants per square kilometer.
 In 2000, Afogados da Ingazeira had the second highest Human Development Index (HDI) in the Alto do Pajeú sertão region of Pernambuco state.
 Nonetheless, its score (0.683) was still below the state (0.718) and national (0.789) averages.
 The city is the seat of the Roman Catholic Diocese of Afogados da Ingazeira.